Levyathanus/Dijkstra/README.md

 # Dijkstra
-Trying to implement the Dijkstra algorithm
+Implementing the Dijkstra algorithm on simple graphs.